asood-life/vision-2.0/README.md

       Implemented a <b>Two Vectors Approach</b> to guide the bot's movement, one indicating bot heading direction and the other vector between successive grids the bot traverses.
 User-defined functions like <code>dist()</code> - <code>ang()</code> - <code>rotate()</code> and <code>move()</code> are leveraged for ensuring proper alignment and maneuvering the bot within arena.
    </li>
    <li>
       Altered graph edges after the bot crossed the starting zone to ensure the bot completes a clockwise round and does not retrace its previous path.
-The simulation concludes upon reaching central <b>home zone</b>.
+The simulation concludes upon reaching <b>home zone</b>.
    </li>
 </ul>